 Ecology and the monsoon winds

 The Indian Ocean dhows sailed according to the monsoon trade winds that enabled the movement of goods between rich, but completely different ecological zones.
-The lush tropical zones of East Africa and Madagascar were an important source of timber, gold and ivory, while the nutrient rich waters surrounding the desert zones of North Africa and the Arabian Peninsula were abundant in pearls, fish and dates.
+The lush tropical zones of East Africa and Madagascar were an important source of timber, gold and ivory, while the nutrient-rich waters surrounding the desert zones of North Africa and the Arabian Peninsula were abundant in pearls, fish and dates.

-In January, the north-east monsoon carried dhows, laden with dried fish and pearls south from Arabia.
-In July, after nearly six months, the cycle reversed and the south-west monsoon would blow the dhows, having collected ivory, timber and gold back to Arabia.
+In January, the northeast monsoon carried dhows, laden with dried fish and pearls south from Arabia.
+In July, after nearly six months, the cycle reversed and the southwest monsoon would blow the dhows, having collected ivory, timber and gold back to Arabia.
 The combination of the seasonal monsoons, extended layovers and the need to trade between the different ecological zones created the ideal conditions for the development of a complex and cosmopolitan society.

 Zanzibar and the Indian Ocean

-Zanzibar is particularly unique as it was not only the last port of call for the Arabian dhows before sailing the treacherous waters of the Mozambique channel, but it was also the destination of larger, open ocean ships sailing from the Malabar coast of India.
-Seafaring culture that saw sailors staying for extended periods of time (up to six months waiting for the monsoon winds to change) meant that Zanzibar developed as a cultural hub.
+Zanzibar is particularly unique as it was not only the last port of call for the Arabian dhows before sailing the treacherous waters of the Mozambique Channel, but it was also the destination of larger, open ocean ships sailing from the Malabar coast of India.
+A seafaring culture that saw sailors staying for extended periods of time (up to six months waiting for the monsoon winds to change) meant that Zanzibar developed as a cultural hub.
 Sailors from all around the Indian Ocean gathered together, mixing religion, language and culture and it was not uncommon for sailors to take wives and start families, thus deepening the bonds between otherwise distant locations.

 These ancient ties were further strengthened by the unification of Islam under the Abbasid caliphate in the 9th century.
 This era of peaceful trade and the spread of Islam is noted by some historians as the “Era of Sindbad” – a nod to the importance of maritime trade and commerce in history.
-This era of legendary figure – Sinbad the Sailor – lasted until the appearance of the Portuguese in the late fifteenth century, heralding a shift in the culture of the Indian Ocean.
+This era of a legendary figure – Sinbad the Sailor – lasted until the appearance of the Portuguese in the late fifteenth century, heralding a shift in the culture of the Indian Ocean.